redis/redis-doc/docs/manual/cli.md

 the amount of memory per key may change between versions.
-That is why this tool was built: its main motivation was for testing the quality of Redis' LRU implementation, but now is also useful for testing how a given version behaves with the settings originally intended deployment.
+That is why this tool was built: its main motivation was for testing the quality of Redis' LRU implementation, but now is also useful for testing how a given version behaves with the settings originally intended for deployment.

 To use this mode, specify the amount of keys in the test and configure a sensible `maxmemory` setting as a first attempt.